The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 Name: outcome, dtype: int64

 The outcome code 1 indicates a live birth.
-Code 4 indicates a miscarriage – that is, a pregnancy that ended spontaneously, usually with no known medical cause.
+Code 4 indicates a miscarriage – that is, a pregnancy loss, usually with no known medical cause.

 Statistically this respondent is not unusual.
-Miscarriages are common and there are other respondents who reported as many or more.
+Pregnancy loss is common and there are other respondents who reported as many instances.
 But remembering the context, this data tells the story of a woman who was pregnant six times, each time ending in miscarriage.
 Her seventh and most recent pregnancy ended in a live birth.
 If we consider this data with empathy, it is natural to be moved by the story it tells.

 Each record in the NSFG dataset represents a person who provided honest answers to many personal and difficult questions.
 We can use this data to answer statistical questions about family life, reproduction, and health.
 At the same time, we have an obligation to consider the people represented by the data, and to afford them respect and gratitude.